MWATelescope/mwa_skymap/README.md

     or 'MWA_PB' (mwa_pb analytic).
   * You can specify a specific coarse channel to use for the beam model (defaults to the 13th channel in the observation).
+  * Choice of white, black or transparent background.

 # Getting started: